sagnikc395/kanketsuna/README.md

 ### background

-i was listening to Lex's podcast with DHH, and while i don't agree with a lot of stuff that DHH claims, I think that building stuff that can deploy changes and stuff can be made easier and faster.
+i was listening to Lex's podcast with DHH, and while i don't agree with a lot of stuff that DHH claims, I agree with his thinking of building stuff that can deploy changes and be helpful for us faster should be be the default for the "AI age.

-for the "AI age", we need a framework that can deploy faster and make stuff faster.
+we need a framework that is easy , fast and quick to deploy .

 ### what is this about ?

-this is a collection of tools , hodgepodge together to build a fast and uniform developer experience to build and deploy ML/AI applications faster.
+this is a collection of tools , hodgepodged together to build a fast and uniform developer experience to build and deploy ML/AI applications faster.

 ### Inspiration :
-Apart from DHH, this blog post has been an huge inspiration on how to setup a Python monorepo:
+Apart from RoR, this blog post has been an huge inspiration on how to setup a Python monorepo:

 https://www.cesarsotovalero.net/blog/i-am-switching-to-python-and-actually-liking-it.html